dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 ## Morphing Streamlet back into HotStuff

-Turning Streamlet into HotStuff is trivial, because Streamlet is built with the same ingredients of HotStuff -- blocks, quorum certificates (QCs), and a 3-chain finality rule:
+Turning Streamlet into HotStuff is trivial, because Streamlet is built with the same ingredients of HotStuff -- blocks, designated leaders, quorum certificates (QCs), and a 3-chain finality rule.
+In HotStuff, a block is linked to its parent using the QC itself, on-chain, so everyone can verify it has been notarized.

-**HotStuff highest QC**: In HotStuff, every validator keeps the highest epoch QC (HighQC) it knows of a parent of a block, instead of a block itself as in Streamlet.
+**HotStuff highest QC**: In HotStuff, every validator keeps the highest epoch QC (HighQC) it knows of, instead of a block itself as in Streamlet.

 As in Streamlet: